qcodespp/qcodespp.github.io/docs/source/more_features.rst

 station.set_measurement()
 -------------------------

-Instead of constantly supplying the params_to_measure to the loops, especially if you have many parameters, which you want to keep identical over many measurements, you can use the station to store default measurement parameters.
+Instead of constantly supplying the ``measure`` argument to the loops, especially if you have many parameters, which you want to keep identical over many measurements, you can use the ``Station`` to store default measurement parameters.
 This is done by running:

 .. code-block:: python

     station.set_measurement(instrument.input1, instrument.input2)

-Now you do not need to specify the params_to_measure in the loop1d, loop2d, loop2dUD.
+Now you do not need to specify ``measure`` in ``loop1d``, ``loop2d``, ``loop2dUD``.

 instrument_info
 ---------------

-There is one more option in loop1d and loop2d we didn't mention, which is the 'instrument_info'.
-Like the 'device_info', this is a string that will be included in the name of the DataSetPP, and can be used to list information that may not make it into the metadata.
+There is one more option in the loop functions we didn't mention, which is the ``instrument_info``.
+Like the ``device_info``, this is a string that will be included in the name of the ``DataSetPP``, and can be used to list information that may not make it into the metadata.
 This may be e.g. settings on analog pre-amplifiers, or the presence of neutral density filters.

 Other kinds of actions
 ----------------------

-The primary purpose of ``params_to_measure`` and ``station.set_measurement()`` is of course to tell qcodes++ what to measure. `However, what these functions are *really* doing is telling the loop to perform certain actions <advanced.html>`__.
+The primary purpose of ``measure`` and ``station.set_measurement()`` is of course to tell qcodes++ what to measure. `However, what these functions are *really* doing is telling the loop to perform certain actions <advanced.html>`__.
 If the action is a parameter, then the loop performs parameter() and stores the data.
 However, there are other options:

 Tasks
 ^^^^^